 The Society has assessed the impact of Brexit, together with the associated risks, in order to ensure that it is well placed to operate effectively, based on a range of scenarios that have been assessed within its ICAAP and ILAAP; this includes the UK leaving the EU with no deal in place, commonly referred to as a "Hard Brexit".
-The Society continues to take a cautious approach to lending that provides protection in the event of a severe impact on the economy, whether through a reduction in activity, a sharp sustained fall in house prices or an increase in interest rates stressing affordability.
+The Society continues to take a cautious approach to lending that provides protection in the event of a severe impact on the economy, and many of macroeconomic impacts from COVID 19 uncertainty are coupled also with Brexit uncertainty.